2,000,000 and counting.

-You can use upto 100 characters for keywords.
+You can use up to 100 characters for keywords.
 This is an important number to remember for your ASO efforts.
 Don’t use long tail keywords, plurals, name of your app, or misspellings in the keyword field.
 Separate keywords with commas, and don’t use spaces.
 Keyword optimization can go a long way, so make sure you get this step just right.

 Unless you are a major brand, your app won’t have any recognition among users.
 In this scenario, it’s important to use keywords to describe the core functionality of your app so that users are clear about what they are downloading.

-Use keywords in the title to improve your position in search, and keep everything under 50 characters.
+Use relevant keywords in the app title to improve your position in search, and keep everything under 50 characters.

 Using bland terms like “photos” or “music” in the title of your app will confuse users and cause them to ignore your app.

 Be careful of using names similar to already existing apps.
 This is a black hat tactic favored by shady developers who put out fake apps, and might result in Apple banning your app from the Store — and same goes for Google Play Store.

 For example, check out how all these app in this screenshot tout mirror effects.